Competitor Keyword Targeting in Google Ads

 SpyFu

 SpyFu is one of the top tools for competitor research in Google Ads.
 You can see what keywords your competitors have historically bid on, how their ad copy has changed over time, and get a general sense of their spend.
-It’s especially good for spotting patterns in their campaigns and finding missed opportunities you can go after.
+It’s especially good for spotting patterns in their campaigns and finding missed keyword opportunities you can go after.

 SEMrush